iammahesh09/Angular-Tutorials/README.md

 Angular - Directives
 --------------------

 	The Angular directive helps us to manipulate the DOM.
 You can change the appearance, behaviour or a layout of a DOM element using the Directives.

-	They help you to extend HTML.
+They help you to extend HTML

-	The Angular directives are classified into three categories based on how they behave.

-	They are Component, Structural and Attribute Directives
+	There are three kinds of directives in Angular:

+		Component Directive
+		Structural directives
+		Attribute directives

+	# Component directive is used to create HTML template.
+		This is most commonly used directive in angular project.

+	# Attribute directive changes the appearance or behavior of DOM element.
+		- The ngClass Directive is allows us to add or remove CSS classes to an HTML element.

+		- The ngStyle directive allows you to modify the style of an HTML element using the expression.
+		Using the ngStyle you can dynamically change the style of your HTML element.

+	# Structural directive is used to change the DOM layout by adding and removing DOM elements.

+		- The "ngFor" is repeats a portion of HTML template once per each item from an iterable list (Collection).

+		- The "ngSwitch" allows us to Add/Remove DOM Element.
+It is similar to switch statement.

+		- The "ngIf" allows us to Add/Remove DOM Element.

 	Metadata Properties: